canonical/open-documentation-academy/website/docs/howto/become-a-mentor.md

 Our AI guide states all contributions aided by AI should include a disclosure statement.
 When this is not the case, it might be hard to spot AI usage.
 There are, however, some signs that could indicate this:

 - The [style guide](https://documentation.ubuntu.com/style-guide/) is not followed.
-- A PR has been generated immediately after the issue was posted.
+- A pull request has been generated immediately after the issue was posted.
 - A bot is authoring commits.

 The list is not exhaustive.
 If you spot any of these signs or you feel AI was used, start a conversation with the participant.
 If they do not comply with the AI guidelines, inform them and close the PR.
 Make the issue available for another participant.